DheerShrivastava/Datathon-NoCode/README.md

 As we all know that small business user struggle to keep their records and get analysis for their business as analysis is the first step for greater heights.
 Now with our platform these users can keep their record as well as export that data into excel further they can use our platform extended application with which they can get customised analysis of their records and expand their business. ​

-## Problem

-The convertion of Pdf file into excel under the tab lets Go might not work when it is deployed but it is working when run locally.
-We are try our best to identify the problem and solve it as soon as possible.

 ## Requirement
 If you are using VS Code then run the following command in the terminal for the execution of the Code : pip install pdfplumber pandas